freedom35/backup-util-dotnet-core/README.md

 $ dotnet backuputil.dll
 ```

-Alternatively, if the project has been built to target the local platform, the app directory will also contain a native bootstrap file (with an exe/app extension) for executing the app.
+Alternatively, if the project has been [published](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-runtime-dependent) to target the local platform, the **publish** directory will also contain a native bootstrap file for executing the app.

-The specific command line with vary depending on the OS:
+The specific command line to run the **executable** with vary depending on the OS:

 **Windows:**
 ```sh